khensolomon/myanmar-notation/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

+> NOTE: `type` attribute in package should be `commonjs` before publishing to npm, but the package itself is a module so testing, developing must be alway `module`.

 ## We Develop with Github

 We use github to host code, to track issues and feature requests, as well as accept pull requests.